Robert is Partner and Head of the Disputed Wills and Trusts Team and specialises in trust, probate and legacy disputes.

 Robert is a full member of the Association of Contentious Trust and Probate Specialists (ACTAPS) and has a Society of Trust and Estate Practitioners (STEP) Advanced Certificate in Trusts Disputes.
 He is recognised as a notable figure in the contentious trust and property litigation fields by both the Legal 500 and the Chambers Guide to the Legal Profession, and is often invited to speak at conferences and training events.

 He is recognised as a notable figure in the contentious trust and property litigation fields by both the Legal 500 and the Chambers Guide to the Legal Profession.
+As he is "extremely knowledgeable in the area of contentious probate’, dealing with matters ‘timeously and with precision and expertise" and "courteous and have the ability to put one at ease with the knowledge that his or her matter will be dealt with professionally and expertly."

 - Various clients: Representing trustees, executors and beneficiaries on applications for the removal of non performing trustees and executors and claims for breach of trust.